ChippySquared/ChippySquared/README.md

     🔭 I’m currently working through the FullStackOpen course!

-    🌱 JavaScript is my next step in my tech stack.
+    🌱 JavaScript is the next step in my tech stack.

     👨‍💻 Actively looking to contribute to open-source projects!